Multi-Actor Networks

 • LEAP Transparency

-The Local Electricity Access Program - LEAP Transparency is a multi-stakeholder initiative working for fair and transparent access to affordable and clean electricity mainly in rural Africa.
+The Local Electricity Access Programme - LEAP Transparency is a multi-stakeholder initiative working for fair and transparent access to affordable and clean electricity access mainly in rural Africa

 • Garment Industries Transparency Initiative (GITI)

-• Fisheries Transparency Initiative (FiTI)
+Fisheries Transparency Initiative (FiTI)

-• Center on Governance through Human Rights
+• Centre on Governance through Human Rights

-• Center for Natural Resource Governance
+• Centre for Natural Resource Governance

-The Center promotes collaboration between the public sector, business and civil society to solve global and local challenges.
+The centre promotes cooperation between the public sector, business and civil society to solve global and local challenges.

 • Development of a Climate Policy Implementation Check

-Ambitious climate targets alone are not enough – policy measures must also be implemented to achieve these targets.
-There is already a wide range of tools and assessments available to evaluate the [...]
+Ambitious climate targets alone are not enough - political measures must also be implemented in order to achieve these targets.
+There are already a large number of tools and assessments to evaluate the [...]

 • Climate Compatible Export Credit Policies

 Effective climate policy needs dialogue.
-In a series of online events, topics of international financing for the energy transition in the Asian region were discussed in a national and supranational context.
+In a series of online events, topics relating to international financing for the energy transition in the Asian region were discussed in a national and supranational context.

 • Climate Transparency: Engagement in seven G20 countries

-The Climate Transparency Partnership brings together climate assessments and expertise from organizations across the G20 countries.
-The Partnership uses independent, comparable, and comprehensive data to analyze the G20's progress in transforming [...]
+The Climate Transparency Partnership brings together climate assessments and expertise from organisations in the G20 countries.
+The Partnership uses independent, comparable and comprehensive data to analyse the G20's progress in transforming [...]

 • Climate Transparency

-The Climate Transparency Partnership brings together climate assessments and expertise from organizations across the G20 countries.
-Since 2014, the partnership has used independent, comparable, and comprehensive data to analyze the G20's progress on [...]
+The Climate Transparency Partnership brings together climate assessments and expertise from organisations in the G20 countries.
+Since 2014, the partnership has been analysing the G20's progress on climate action using independent, comparable and comprehensive data [...]